adaves1/OpenRuby/CODING_STANDARDS.md

 ## 3. Formatting

 ### 3.01 Python Enhancement Proposal Guidelines
-Follow the PEP8 (Python Enhancement Proposal 0008) Guidelines to format your code or read the paragraphs given below.
+Follow the PEP8 (Python Enhancement Proposal 0008) Guidelines at [Python.org](https://peps.python.org/pep-0008/) to format your code or read the paragraphs given below.

 ### 3.1 Indentation
 - Use **4 spaces** per indentation level (no tabs).